 Ah, golden handcuffs — long after some people know they should quit their high-paying jobs, they stay on because their lifestyle costs too much (usually due to a combination of rent or mortgage, plus debt).
 How do you break free from the golden handcuffs, and adjust your finances to your new lifestyle?
 Today’s guest poster, … Read More about Tales from the Wallet: From A Lawyer’s Salary to Paying Tuition – Six Ways to Deal

 Reader L has a question about networking and job hunting in a different geographic area… I just became engaged to a wonderful young man who lives an hour and a half away from me.
 This is the closest we’ve lived since we began dating a long time ago, due to jobs and schooling.
 I’ve been … Read More about Jobhunting in a Different City

-2017 update: I still stand by the advice below!
-You may also want to check out our latest posts on changing careers.
-Reader D suggests a thread about changing jobs and types of jobs — career transitions in general!… I recently transitioned from a biglaw firm job into an in-house position, and have gotten loads of … Read More about Career Transitions (aka Ch-ch-ch-changes)…
+Reader D suggested a thread about changing jobs and types of jobs — career transitions in general!… I recently transitioned from a biglaw firm job into an in-house position, and have gotten loads of questions from people wondering how I did it.
+In my case, it was actually quite random and serendipitious, but I thought … Read More about Career Transitions (aka Ch-ch-ch-changes)…